ZaymonFC/Signals/README.md

 - `--visualise` will allow you to produce a log view of any signal collection.
 - `--create` will allow you to create a new collection.

+## Visualisation
+Currently by specifying `signals --visualise` you can produce a log view of any signal collection.

 ## Message Types
 - __Signals__: Represent log entries that directly contribute to the signal that you are tracking.
 - __Events__: Represent information log entries that are related to the signal you are tracking that may provide context or other information related to the signal.
 Events are __not__ signals and do not count towards any metric.